Wiranto: Chief of Staff

 In 1993, Wiranto became Chief of Staff in the Jakarta regional military command (Komando Daerah Militer for Jakarta, or KODAM Jaya) and became commander of KODAM Jaya in 1994.
 Two years later, he became commander of Kostrad and in 1997, was appointed Army Chief of Staff.
 At this stage of his career, it was speculated that Wiranto, together with Susilo Bambang Yudhoyono, Agum Gumelar, A.M.
 Hendropriyono, and Farid Zainuddin were the top five officers from ABRI's secular/Nationalist "Red and White" faction.

 Fall of Suharto

 Wiranto's appointment as Commander of ABRI in February 1998 came at a crucial time.
-Indonesia was suffering from the effects of the Asian Financial Crisis and there was widespread opposition to Soeharto.
-Nevertheless, Soeharto was re-elected for a seventh term as president by the People's Consultative Assembly (MPR) as the situation continued to deteriorate.
-In Soeharto's new Cabinet, Wiranto was named as the Minister of Defense and Security.
+Indonesia was suffering from the effects of the Asian Financial Crisis and there was widespread opposition to Suharto.
+Nevertheless, Suharto was re-elected for a seventh term as president by the People's Consultative Assembly (MPR) as the situation continued to deteriorate.
+In Suharto's new Cabinet, Wiranto was named as the Minister of Defense and Security.

 As the situation worsened, Wiranto tried to calm the situation down through dialogue.
 On 18 April 1998, together with 17 ministers, Wiranto held a meeting with prominent members of society and student organizations.
 Wiranto took a cautious stance towards the social unrest that was brewing around Indonesia at the time and warned against it descending into anarchy.